Welcome to the ZPE Blog. We love sharing helpful info.

 CBD - The 411 - History/Health/Methods

-Thousands of years ago, Cannabis/ hemp grew wild, and was known as medicine.
-In 1937, when the Marihuana Tax Act was passed, all things Cannabis were made illegal, this included hemp.
-But now, the world is seeing all the benefits of Cannabis- specifically hemp and CBD.
+Thousands of years ago, Cannabis/Hemp grew wild, and was known as medicine.
+In 1937, when the Cannabis Tax Act was passed, all things Cannabis were made illegal, this included hemp.
+But now, the world is seeing all the benefits of Cannabis-specifically hemp and CBD.

 It’s important to note the difference between Cannabis, hemp, and CBD.
-Cannabis and hemp are the same plant, the difference is- THC.
-Cannabis is the mother plant and her children are marijuana and hemp.
-Marijuana is created by selectively breeding the seeds for THC.
+Cannabis and hemp are the same plant, the difference is-THC.
+Cannabis is created by selectively breeding the seeds for THC.
 Usually, breeders breed to purify and strengthen strains, combine strain traits, or enhance specific characteristics like higher yields, specific aromas, potency, and other things.

 CBD- What It Is and Its History